 In times of decreasing resources and increasing environmental pollution, the necessity for companies to contribute towards protecting the environment becomes imperative.

-bulthaup, as one of the leading (premium sector) companies in the kitchens industry regards the existing rules and regulations merely as minimum requirements and is fully aware of the social responsibility it has to produce environmentally friendly products.
+bulthaup, as one of the leading (premium sector) companies in the kitchen industry regards the existing rules and regulations merely as minimum requirements and is fully aware of the social responsibility it has to produce environmentally friendly products.

 Contemporary in every way: bulthaup and ecology